OPP-Lab/OPP-Lab/README.md

-OPP Lab is affiliated with the Division of Earth Environmental System Science (Major of Oceanography) of the Pukyong National University.
+OPP Lab belongs to the Division of Earth Environmental System Science (Major of Oceanography) at the Pukyong National University.